Runix-Minecraft/Runix/README.md

     1: Have a basic to working knowledge of Java and the Forge api
     2: A GitHub account
     3: Fork the project
+====

+###Pull Request(PR) Guidelines
+A PR MUST meet these standards befor being merged:

+    1: The PR MUST be singed off by the author
+    2: The coding style MUST be uniform with Runix's(LordIllyohs HATES that)
-After meating these requirements you can submit a PR (Pull Request).
-For yor PR to be accepted it MUST pass a Travis-Ci build if it fails it will NOT be merged unless you give us a GOOD reason to pull.
+    3: The PR MUST pass a Travis-ci build if it fails odds are we will not pull it -if you think its should still be merged please give us a GOOD reason to do so.

-Please keep the coding style as uniform as possible(Lord Illyohs gets quite angry when he sees random switchs in codeing styles and he is currently cleaning the Runix repo of this).

 =====
 [Forum Page] (http://www.minecraftforum.net/topic/2259223-wip-runix-the-block-based-magic-mod-inspired-by-runecraft/)